 Ortho-k Advantages for Children

 For children, there is an additional benefit.
 Myopia usually worsens until around the age of 21, sometimes at an alarming speed.
 High levels of myopia, generally above -3.00 dioptres, can pose a higher risk of serious eye diseases later on in life that can lead to loss of vision.

 Research has revealed that orthokeratology can slow down the progression of myopia, thus lowering the risks of developing macular degeneration, glaucoma, retinal detachment, and cataracts.

 You may not have to pay entirely for orthokeratology out of your own pocket, as many Health Savings Accounts (HSA) and Flexible Savings Accounts (FSA) can reimburse this kind of program.
 A Health Reimbursement Arrangement (HRA) may at times also refund the ortho-k costs.
 Just make sure to check your specific plan, as not all plans are exactly the same.

 It gets even better!
 You can use these funds either for yourself or for someone in your family.
 If you have a child with progressing nearsightedness, use the benefits to help him/her get the best vision ever.

 Many parents settle for glasses or regular contact lenses as they are less expensive than special ortho-k lenses.
 However, with a savings account, there is no need to compromise because you get a refund.
 Give yourself the opportunity to make the year 2020 a year of 20/20 vision for yourself or your child.

-At Myopia Management Center At Professional Vision Care, we prescribe and fit orthokeratology lenses and provide all associated services.
+At Myopia Management Clinic At Professional Vision Care, we prescribe and fit orthokeratology lenses and provide all associated services.
 Contact Dr. Carole Burns today to schedule an appointment for an eye evaluation.

 We treat patients from Lewis Center, Westerville, Johnstown, Northeast Columbus, and throughout Ohio.